- Supple ride

 The V-6 is technically a mild hybrid, though the 48-volt electrical system’s belt-alternator/starter and battery operate more like a heavy-duty start-stop system.
 The system operates unobtrusively, but we wish there was a low-load coasting or sailing feature like that offered to Europeans as it would probably save more fuel.
 The A8 is fairly thrifty for a big sedan.

-Later in 2020, Audi will add a 563-horsepower version of the turbocharged 4.0-liter V-8 to create the S8 performance flagship.
+A 563-horsepower version of the turbocharged 4.0-liter V-8 creates the S8 performance flagship.
 To make the most of that power, the S8 will come with rear-wheel steering and the active differential.
 Standard 21-inch wheels will be wrapped in performance tires, and the car also includes a tweaked version of the adaptive suspension.

 At the opposite end of the spectrum, the A8 60 TFSI e is a plug-in hybrid that uses the standard car’s 3.0-liter V-6 as its starting point and adds a 14.1-kwh lithium-ion battery pack stored in the trunk.
-Performance should be breathtaking—Audi suggests less than 5 seconds for the 0-60 sprint—and fuel economy is bound to rise as well.
+Performance should be breathtaking—Audi it takes 4.9 seconds to make the 0-60 sprint—and fuel economy is better, too.

 2020 Audi A8